MarkHewitt76/ci-portfolio-project-one-html-css/README.md

 ### Content

-- The code for the basic structure of the social media links in the footer will come from the Code Institute [Love Running](https://markhewitt76.github.io/love-running/index.html) project.
+- The code for the basic structure of the social media links in the footer came from the Code Institute [Love Running](https://markhewitt76.github.io/love-running/index.html) project.

-- The icons in the footer, drop-down menu and other various locations will be taken from [Font Awesome](https://fontawesome.com/).
+- The icons in the footer, drop-down menu and other various locations are taken from [Font Awesome](https://fontawesome.com/).

-- The fonts used will be from [Google Fonts](https://fonts.google.com/).
+- The main fonts used are from [Google Fonts](https://fonts.google.com/).

 ### Media